mathicard/DSE-NLP/README.md

 Author: Mathias Cardarello Fierro

-This repository presents the files of the work "Identifying human values in arguments: an alternative approach based on topics detection"  This work aims to develop an explainable multi-label classification model for labeling new argumentation texts with second-level human values categories.
+This repository contains the working files and notebooks of the study "Identifying human values in arguments: an alternative approach based on topics detection".
+This work aims to develop an explainable multi-label classification model for labeling new argumentation texts with second-level human values categories.
 It utilizes the correlation between the topics discussed in the texts and descriptions of human values.
 The process involves identifying topics using BERTopic, and